critcola/discord-auto-grouping/README.md

 When a user enters a channel prefixed with a game controller emoji (🎮), they'll be automatically grouped into their own "subchannel" where they can be joined by the rest of their group.
 When the group channel empties, it will be immediately deleted.

-Crit Cola is perhaps the first community on Discord to achieve auto-grouping, and we're open-sourcing the code so that other large goming communities can benefit from it.
+Crit Cola is perhaps the first community on Discord to achieve auto-grouping, and we're open-sourcing the code so that other large gaming communities can benefit from it.

 ## Demo